AbdulSubhan1/capillary-tube-project/README.md

 Visualize the motion of simple pendulums.
 Adjust parameters like length, mass, initial angle, and gravity to see how they affect the pendulum's behavior.

+### Wave Propagation Simulation

+Explore how waves propagate through different mediums (water, air, string, metal).
+Adjust parameters like amplitude, frequency, and damping to see how they affect wave behavior.

 ## 🚀 Live Demo

 <!-- Update with your actual deployment URL when available -->